MiWeiss/Project-Tips/README.md

 #### :+1: :+1: High test coverage with meaningful tests
 Make sure all your code is covered by unit tests.
+This is not just for grading, but will make the debugging process for you so much easier and also reduces the risk of submitting something that still contains errors which you could have easily fixed but of which you were not aware.

 Your tests should be effective: They should check for more than just a happy path and also treat edge conditions.
 Rule of Thumb (Mutation Testing): If all your tests are green and you change a random piece of correct and tested code to something wrong,